wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com) with any questions or concerns.

 == Changelog ==

+= 1.0.2 =
+* Fixed bug that was showing ".svn" in the drop-down list of themes
+* Added the ability to automatically load the map results from a given location
+* Added the ability to change the default search radius
+* Fixed invalid markup in search form
+* Fixed invalid markup in Google Maps script call

 = 1.0.1 =
 * Fixed a folder structure problem where an auto-install from within WordPress would give a missing header error.